Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/presentation/_index.md

 TODO: Link to relevant archiecture component(s) providing this capability.

 ### UI Design
 This is typical a part of the development capabilities, but since the Altinn Studio Solutions lets App developers design the UI we need this as a runtime capabilitiy also.
+App developers can customize the UI design in the App presented to end users.

 ### UI Component Library
-As a App developer you have a UI component library available in Altinn Studio to select UI components from.
+App developers have a UI component library available in Altinn Studio to select UI components from.